gaia-platform/gaia-docs/articles/rulesets-gaia-programming-model.md

 ## Gaia programming model

 Gaia's Declarative C++ operates on Active Fields that are described in the Catalog.
 Active Fields are references to the columns described in the database schema.
-In addition, you can define local C++ variables to provide temporary storage during the processing of a rule.
+In addition, you can define local C++ variables to provide temporary storage during the processing of a Rule.
 For clarity, this document refers to local C++ variables simply as variables and Active Fields as field references.

 Gaia enables you to write multi-threaded applications with components that execute asynchronously and in parallel with each other.
 When multiple database events, either insertion of or changes to fields, occur simultaneously, any corresponding rules associated with those fields fire automatically in parallel.